Share Process Management Statuses with Slack

 Set up an Incoming Webhook

 Take note of the URL displayed in the Webhook URL settings, as it will be used in the next step.
-Fill out the rest of the form.

 Prepare the App